London-based artist Helen Marten wins Britain's Turner Prize

-LONDON London-based artist Helen Marten has won this year's Turner Prize, receiving 25,000 pounds at Britain's annual contemporary art award.
+LONDON (Reuters) - London-based artist Helen Marten has won this year's Turner Prize, receiving 25,000 pounds at Britain's annual contemporary art award.

 Originally from the northern English town of Macclesfield, Marten creates her installations through sculpture, screen printing and writing.